nettivastaava/Fullstack_Part3/README.md

-Complete application can be tested on Heroku: http://young-lake-79785.herokuapp.com/
+Complete application is running on Heroku: http://young-lake-79785.herokuapp.com/